There are detailed rules in the Electoral Act 1993 and the Broadcasting Act 1989 on what candidates can and cannot do when campaigning.

 The Electoral Commission is happy to review a proposed script or survey and provide a view on whether or not it is a candidate advertisement.

-Where a website, including Facebook, Twitter or other social media, is used by a candidate, party or third party and the exemption for personal political views discussed in section 3.5 does not apply, the promoter of the advertisement will need to include a promoter statement.
+Where a website, including YouTube, Facebook, Twitter or other social media, is used by a candidate, party or third party to express party or third party political views the exemption for personal political views discussed in paragraph 4.5 does not apply.

 Where the website or webpage is an election advertisement, a promoter statement does not need to be included in each picture, article or entry on the site, provided the promoter statement is contained on the home page or the page that contains the election advertising.

-Where you pay for an election advertisement to appear unsolicited on another person’s web page, for example, a banner advertisement on Facebook, a promoter statement must be included on the advertisement itself.
+Where you pay for an election advertisement to appear unsolicited on another person’s web page, for example, a promoted post or banner advertisement on Facebook or Twitter, a promoter statement must be included on the advertisement itself.
 You cannot rely on a link back to another page which contains a promoter statement.
+If there are a limited number of pixels to include a promoter statement on the advertisement it is acceptable to abbreviate the promoter statement, for example 'Promoted by Anthony Secretary, 111 Any Street, Auckland' could be abbreviated to 'A Secretary, 111 Any St, AKLD'.

-Election programmes on television and radio come within the jurisdiction of the Broadcasting Standards Authority (BSA).
+Election programmes on television and radio (including candidate advertisements) come within the jurisdiction of the Broadcasting Standards Authority (BSA).
 Election programmes must comply with the Election Programme Code which is available on the BSA website (www.bsa.govt.nz).

 Complaints are made directly to the Broadcasting Standards Authority (online at www.bsa.govt.nz or PO Box 9213, Wellington).
 For advice on the Code contact the BSA (telephone 0800 366 996 or email email@example.com).